SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

     :param dict options: the processing options.
 Supported options are ``transactionID``, ``priority``.
     :return: a status indicating success, error, or pending operation.
         In case of pending operation, the operation status will be sent later.

+.. py:function:: getTemplate(subjectID, encounterID, biometricType, biometricSubType, callback, options)

+    Retrieve the data of an encounter.

+    :param str subjectID: The subject ID
+    :param str encounterID: The encounter ID.
+This is optional.
+If not provided, all the encounters of the subject are returned.
+    :param callback: The address of a service to be called when the result is available.
+    :param dict options: the processing options.
+Supported options are ``transactionID``, ``priority``.
+    :return: a status indicating success, error, or pending operation.
+        In case of success, a list of template data is returned.
+        In case of pending operation, the result will be sent later.

 ----------